 Skills

 A Skill is a descrete piece of functionality that includes the full stack of an application.
-It’s a way to encapsulate a feature or set of features in a way that can be easily installed, updated, removed, etc.
+It’s a way to encapsulate a feature or set of features that can easily be deployed, installed, updated, configured, removed, etc.

 Skill Lifecycle